weaveworks-experiments/flux-classic/fluxctl/README.md

       --tag="": filter instances for this tag
 ```

-You can remove a service, or all services, with `amberctl rm`:
+You can remove a service, or all services, with `fluxctl rm`:

 ```
 Usage:
-  amberctl rm <service>|--all
+  fluxctl rm <service>|--all
 ```

 ### Select and deselect instances

 Once you have a service defined, you can select containers to be
 enrolled as instances of the service.
-Ambergreen will load-balance
+Weave Flux will load-balance
 connections to the service address amongst the instances.

 Selecting containers is done by giving a rule for matching properties